Jai-austin95/User-Centric-Frontend-Development-Milestone-Project/README.md

 3. javascript

 ## Features
 The site has a fixed nav bar for ease of access to all parts of the page, with the logo acting as a return to top. the nav bar is also collapsable.
+A link to be able to purchase tickets and social links in the footer (please note that only the facebook one works due to there only being a facebook page for the band, no other social media pages exist.)

 ## Testing